 Many Heavens in Action

 In 2012, Christian, Muslim and Hindu faith groups in sub-Saharan Africa launched action plans on the environment.
-Many Heavens One Earth in Action, tells the stories of initiatives that sprang from their plans – from tree planting to sustainable agriculture and more.
+Many Heavens One Earth in Action, tells the stories of their plans – from tree planting to sustainable agriculture and more.

 Subtitled Faith, Finance and Concern for a Living Planet, A Capital Solution was published by ARC and WWF in 2000, supported by the World Bank, looked at assets and land owned by the faiths, and was the first to discuss the need for faith-consistent investment policies.